zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 <summary> Click here for command details about configuring Zowe to use PassTickets using Top Secret.</summary>

-Before you begin this procedure, verify that the `PTKTDATA` class and ownership for the PassTicket resource (`IRRPTAUT`) have not already been defined as described in the previous tip.
+Before you begin this procedure, verify that the `PTKTDATA` class and ownership for the PassTicket resource (`IRRPTAUTH`) have not already been defined as described in the previous tip.

 1. Update the resource descriptor table (RDT) to define the `PTKTDATA` class by entering the following commands: